 GeneCards Summary for IRS4 Gene

 IRS4 (Insulin Receptor Substrate 4) is a Protein Coding gene.
-Diseases associated with IRS4 include cribriform carcinoma and boutonneuse fever.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include phospholipid binding and SH3/SH2 adaptor activity.
+Diseases associated with IRS4 include lipodystrophy, familial partial, 2 and cribriform carcinoma.
+Among its related pathways are Signaling by GPCR and TGF-Beta Pathway.
+GO annotations related to this gene include signal transducer activity and insulin receptor binding.
 An important paralog of this gene is IRS2.

 UniProtKB/Swiss-Prot for IRS4 Gene